 Make sure to click here for our Building Readers PowerPoints!

-As another school year approaches, we have been working on updating our 18 FREE Daily 5 Resources and hope you can use them in your intermediate classroom.
+We have been working on updating our 18 FREE Daily 5 Resources and hope you can use them in your intermediate classroom.
 Just click on the titles below and you will be taken to each FREE individual resource.
-We began the Daily 5 this past school year and found it to be an amazing way to help our students become proficient readers and writers!
+We began the Daily 5 a few years ago, and found it to be an amazing way to help our students become proficient readers and writers!
 Enjoy!